samuelgozlan/amplitude-dev-center/docs/data/destinations/azure-blob-storage.md

 ## Azure Prerequisites for Amplitude Data Export

-Before you can export data from Amplitude to Azure Blob Storage, there are several prerequisites that need to be met in your Azure environment.
+Before you can export data from Amplitude to Azure Blob Storage, ensure your Azure environment meets the following prerequisites:

 1. **Set Up Azure Storage Account and Container:**